 Thanks for clicking here!
-I've written more than fifty books for teens and young readers, and now I want to meet you in virtual person.
+I've written sixty books for teens and young readers, and now I want to meet you in virtual person.
 If you'd like to know more about the pages in my site:

--- Check out My Books, and find out something about My Life.
+-- Check out My Books--there are descriptions of those in print--and find out some interesting facts about My Life.

 -- Meet the Grammar Dragon

 -- Book Report due?
 Miss Frankenberry is here to help!

 -- Confidential to Teachers: this page is for you.
 Be sure to read the letter from Anna.
 It's why we do what we do.

 HERE'S WHAT'S NEW and COMING IN SPRING 2015:

 This classic tale from modern Russian literature typically gets 10 minutes in some history classes, but the story deserves a wider audience.
 Here, retold by Meyer, it has strong potential to intrigue middle school historical fiction fans.
 It is told in Anastasia’s voice starting when she is 13 years old.
 On the cusp of World War I, her father is the last tsar and her family lives an opulent and epicurean lifestyle.
 Anastasia, her four sisters, and her parents are oblivious to warning signs that the tsar’s reign is under siege.
 When Anastasia starts reading her oldest sister’s diary in secret, she realizes that her world is in flux.
 She begins to notice the delicacies her family eats routinely that nobody else can procure.
 In a subplot, Anastasia has a crush on a young artist, but they are cruelly separated when her family is exiled.
 Meyer exceptionally captures Anastasia’s voice as she matures.
 The author strikes the right balance between detail and momentum to maintain readers’ attention.
 This book would be a fine addition to any middle school’s historical fiction collection.